danvyle/horrorscope-front/README.md

 The app can be found here: https://horrorscopes-front.herokuapp.com/

+(Please forgive any slow lag times as it is hosted on a free heroku account)

 ## Motivation

 Do you ever feel crazy and wonder if there's something else to blame?
 Is Mercury in retrograde?
 Is there a full moon?
 Let me check my horoscope today... the motivation here was for a quick reference guide to anything that could explain away your or the universe's odd behavior.